What is Oregano?

 Flavour- Warm, earthy, slight bitterness

 The word Oregano is used to refer to a number of different herbs most belonging to the mint family.
 Depending on location, oregano could refer to Mexican oregano, Cuban oregano, marjoram or orégano chiquito.
-What unites these is the herbaceous woody “oregano” flavour which is a product of the high concentrations of the oil Carvacrol, however true oregano belongs to the species Origanum vulgare, a small woody shrub with aromatic leaves found naturally occurring in the Mediterreanean.
+What unites these is the herbaceous woody “oregano” flavour which is a product of the high concentrations of the oil Carvacrol, however true oregano belongs to the species Origanum vulgare, a small woody shrub with aromatic leaves found naturally occurring in the Mediterranean.

 Although the first people to cultivate oregano are hard to pin down due to its overlap with its close cousin Marjoram, the word itself derives from the Greek for “Joy of the mountain”.
 It is believed that the ancient Greeks grazed their cattle in the mountains where oregano naturally grew, in order to impart some of the herbaceous flavour to the beef.

-Oregano's mediterranean origins have persisted through to today with many countries in the region such as Italy, Turkey, Hungary and Greece producing large amounts.
-During the period of colonial expansion oregano made its way to the Americas where it was part of the Colubian exchange of crops and livestock which introduced many staple foods to European diets such as tomatoes and potatoes.
+Oregano's Mediterranean origins have persisted through to today with many countries in the region such as Italy, Turkey, Hungary and Greece producing large amounts.
+During the period of colonial expansion oregano made its way to the Americas where it was part of the Columbian exchange of crops and livestock which introduced many staple foods to European diets such as tomatoes and potatoes.

 The oregano plant grows to be between 20-80cm in height with flowers growing from spikes near the top of the stem.
-It’s natural habitat is the hot dry mountains surrounding the mediterranean where it can be grown as a perennial, it requires well drained soil and is drought resistant.
+It’s natural habitat is the hot dry mountains surrounding the Mediterranean where it can be grown as a perennial, it requires well drained soil and is drought resistant.
 In colder climates the plant struggles to survive and so it is recommended to overwinter Oregano indoors, or to grow it as an annual crop.